-Based on these three transaction variables, we examine the behavior of individuals in the option program.
-To investigate differences in exercise behavior, for example, we form two groups of individuals: one group consisting of employees that immediately exercised their options and sold the shares acquired on exercise and one complementary group that did not exercise immediately.
-Having formed two groups of individuals, we investigate why these groups reveal differences in observed behavior and hereby test the predictions of rational and behavioral models.
+Based on these three transaction variables, we examine the behavior of individuals in a distinct option program.
+To investigate differences in exercise behavior, for example, we form two groups of individuals: one group consisting of employees that immediately exercised their options and sold the shares acquired on exercise, and one complementary group that did not exercise immediately.
+Having partitioned the sample, we investigate why the two groups reveal differences in the observed behavior.
+We hereby test the predictions of various rational and behavioral models.

 Our main findings can be summarized as follows.
 Consistent with the ESO literature, individuals exercise their stock options very early and in a few large transactions.
-A large majority of option recipients sells the shares acquired on exercise.
-Most individuals exercise for cash and hereby reduce their exposure to company stock.
+A large majority of option recipients sell the shares acquired on exercise.
+Most individuals exercise for cash and hereby reduce the exposure to company stock.
 However, we have evidence that employees suffer from mental accounting and violate the fungibility principle: they dispose differently over equity acquired on exercise and over equity bought for the RSI.
 Shares from the first source are much more likely to be converted into cash than those of the second one.
 Furthermore, our results suggest that, inconsistent with standard ESO models like those of Lambert et al. (1991) and Hall and Murphy (2000, 2002), exercise activity is not driven by factors like risk aversion or company stockholdings that are included in these rational models of exercise.
-Instead, we show that exercise decisions depend on the psychological factors miscalibration (underestimation of volatilities) and mental accounting.
-Our findings supplement other studies like that of Heath et al. (1999) and Core and Guay (2001), that show how psychological factors (in their studies reference points and beliefs in trend extrapolation and mean reversion) affect exercise decisions of individuals.
-Based on the work by Henderson (2002), we provide an explanation for our finding that individuals who systematically underestimate volatilities (i.e. individuals that are miscalibrated) put a too small value on stock options and will therefore exercise too early.
+Instead, we show that exercise decisions depend on the psychological factors miscalibration and mental accounting.
+Our findings supplement other studies like those of Heath et al. (1999) and Core and Guay (2001), that show how psychological variables affect exercise decisions of individuals (in their studies reference points and beliefs in trend extrapolation and mean reversion).
+Based on the work by Henderson (2002), we provide an explanation for our finding that miscalibrated individuals put a too small value on stock options and therefore exercise too early.